-The three FDA-approved drugs in this class, nivolumab (Opdivo®), pembrolizumab (Keytruda®), and atezolizumab (Tecentriq®), are currently approved for treating patients with metastatic non-small cell lung cancer who have been or are being treated with platinum-based chemotherapy.
-Pembrolizumab is also approved as first-line treatment for patients whose tumors have high expression of PD-L1.
+The other three FDA-approved drugs in this class, nivolumab (Opdivo®), pembrolizumab (Keytruda®), and atezolizumab (Tecentriq®), are currently approved as second-line treatment or therapy for patients with metastatic NSCLC who have been or are being treated with platinum-based chemotherapy.
+In addition, pembrolizumab (Keytruda®) may be used for first-line treatment under certain circumstances.
+Numerous immune checkpoint inhibitor drugs are being tested in clinical trials for lung cancer, including: